NicolaLampis/Nicola_online_CV/README.md

 The links-anchor in the navbar works and point to the right section, the navbar collapse and dropdown works.

+Responsive behavior of rows and columns works correctly.

 In order to have a pleasing responsive visualization of the landing page I created and styled two media queries for portrait and landscape mode.

 I viewed my website on several devices and no problem was found.

+Removed dead rules in CSS.

+Format CSS and HTML.

-Screen reader accessibility has been improved by creating text descriptions, when it is needed, accessible only by them.
+Screen reader accessibility has been improved (from 93% to 95%) by creating text descriptions, when it is needed, accessible only by sreen readers.

 All the images are saved with a web compression in photoshop.
 JPGs are lighter and the browser run faster with a great improvement in performance.

 A Favicon is added as PNG format.

+The site is compatible with Chrome and other browsers, all vendor prefixes added.

 Improvement in Chrome-Lighthouse development test